Centralized Cooperation for Connected and Automated Vehicles at Intersections by Proximal Policy Optimization: Experiments

+In this experiment, we train a policy by MA-PPO and then compare it with a policy from the early training stage.

-Fig. \ref{fig:fail} visualizes one episode in 20th iteration of the training process.
-At this moment, VEH5 (mode: LD) has pass through the intersection successfully, however, VEH4 (mode: RL) and VEH8 (mode: UD) collided at the last step of episode.
-From Fig. \ref{fig:fail}(b) we can see all these 8 vehicles is approaching the center of intersection, however, almost none of them realized to decelerate their speed to avoid collision except for VEH2.
-During the last few steps before collision, the velocities of VEH4 and VEH8 still maintained their trend without significant change.
-Besides, VEH2 has realized that front collision and our policy began to control the acceleration to avoid another collision.
-On this occasion, the learning time step finally got a reward of 10 because of the success pass of VEH2.
-We can conclude that at this point, the learned policy cannot coordinate all vehicles successfully and some agents such as VEH4 and VEH8 can not learn effective policy to address this intersection traffic situation.
+Fig. \ref{fig:fail} visualizes an episode in the 20th iteration of the training process.
+In this episode, VEH5 (mode: LD) passes the intersection successfully.
+However, VEH4 (mode: RL) and VEH8 (mode: UD) collide.
+From Fig. \ref{fail2} we can see all the eight vehicles are approaching the center of the intersection, but almost none of them realize to decelerate to avoid collision except for VEH2.
+During the last few steps before the collision, the velocities of VEH4 and VEH8 still maintain their trend without significant changes.
+The random curves in the acceleration illustrated in Fig \ref{fail4} also show that the learned policy at this point fails to coordinate all the vehicles.

-Fig. \ref{fig:success} shows a successful example that the central decision agent learned good policies after 1000 iterations of training.
-At this moment, VEH3 (mode: RU) has passed through the intersection successfully.
-VEH8 slowed down from beginning to step 26 to wait VEH7 to turn right.
-Besides, VEH2 (mode: DL) has to wait the pass of VEH7 which got a closer distance to the center of intersection.
-Also, VEH4 (mode: RL) has to wait VEH2 to turn right and decreased its acceleration.
-It learned a human-like policy, detecting the potential collision according to the distance to the center of intersection and assigned the order to pass through.
-One reasonable explanation that VEH8 has to wait and pass lastly is that it has a longer distance than any other vehicles to the center of intersection, as shown in Fig. \ref{fig:success}(b).
-After step 26, VEH7, VEH2 and VEH4 passed central area of the intersection, VEH8 started to speed up and then passed the intersection successfully.
-As shown in Fig. \ref{fig:success}(d), VEH8 remained stable between -2 to -1 from initial time to 26 time-steps, then it accelerated rapidly after time-step 26, which also illustrated that VEH8 learned a waiting policy to avoiding collision.
+Fig. \ref{fig:success} illustrates the result after 500 iterations of training, which shows a good coordination scheme has been learned.
+In this episode, VEH3 (mode: RU) first passes the intersection.
+VEH8 slows down before the timestep 26 to wait for VEH7 to turning right.
+Besides, VEH2 (mode: DL) keeps a low speed to wait for the pass of VEH7.
+Also, VEH4 (mode: RL) decelerates to wait for VEH2 turning left first.
+One reasonable explanation that VEH8 has to wait and pass lastly is that it has a longer distance to the center of the intersection than any other vehicles, as shown in Fig. \ref{success2}.
+It can be seen from Fig. \ref{success4} that, VEH8 remains stable deceleration between -2$\rm m/s^2$ and -1$\rm m/s^2$ until the timestep 26, when VEH7, VEH2 and VEH4 have passed the central area of the intersection.